jhcook/agentic-rag/.github/database-migration-strategy.md

 5. No tenant isolation for enterprise use
 6. No time-series analytics storage
 7. No messaging platform integrations

+### Known Issue (Chat Rehydration)

+After restarting the app, the conversation list can rehydrate with only **user prompts** but not assistant replies.
+Root cause: different backends return assistant text using different keys (e.g., `response` vs `answer`), and the persistence layer historically stored only one of these shapes.

+This strategy corrects that by making chat persistence **backend-agnostic** and **display-first**.

 ## Target Architecture